ALive-research/Slicer-Liver/Docs/adr/0034-stage2-segments-table.md

   re-run covers its uses, so there is no Discard behaviour to pin.)
 - [test] Completion predicate: all rows Confirmed/Marked-absent ⇒
   complete; any other status ⇒ incomplete.
-- [future] The explain API naming the offending rows — a later increment alongside the shell's "Validate and next" wiring (Decision 6).
+- [test] The explain API naming the offending rows (`explainStageIncomplete()` → the unsatisfied structures with title + status text), derived through the same `structureStatus` the completion predicate reads so the two cannot drift (`isStageComplete()` iff the explanation is empty).
+The shell's "Validate and next" wiring that consumes it stays [future] (Decision 6).
 - [test] Re-run/edit of a confirmed row demotes it to `● Review`.
 - [future] The registry covers every seeded structure; each entry names wrapper, labels, modality, and preferred input role — arrives